New 26,000-pound dinosaur discovery was Earth’s largest land animal

 “The name reflects the great size of the animal as well as the fact that its lineage appeared at the origins of sauropod dinosaurs,” said Jonah Choiniere, study author and paleontology professor at the University of the Witwatersrand in Johannesburg, South Africa.
 “It honors both the recent and ancient heritage of southern Africa.”

-Apart from its massive size, there are other evolutionary details about the new species that make it entirely unique, according to the new study published Thursday in the journal Current Biology.
+Apart from its massive size, there are other evolutionary details about the new species that make it entirely unique, according to a new study published Thursday in the journal Current Biology.

 Finding a new dinosaur

-Choiniere’s graduate student, Blair McPhee, discovered the bones of the unknown dinosaur in 2012.
+Choiniere’s graduate student, Blair McPhee, discovered the bones of an unknown dinosaur in 2012.

 Over years of excavation, the team uncovered the fossil of a fully-grown adult dinosaur, likely about 14 years old when it died.

 Ledumahadi was a close relative of sauropod dinosaurs, like the brontosaurus and others that ate plants and walked on all four legs.
-But, the fossil shows it evolved earlier and independently of sauropods.
+But the fossil shows that it evolved earlier, and independently, of sauropods.

-Adapting to walk on all fours allowed sauropods to grow larger and supported the digestive process needed for their herbivore diet.

-The researchers believe Ledumahadi was a transitional dinosaur, an evolutionary experiment itself during the Early Jurassic period.
-The forelimbs of the dinosaur are more “crouched,” while being very thick to support its giant body.
+The researchers believe that Ledumahadi was a transitional dinosaur, an evolutionary experiment itself during the Early Jurassic period.
+The forelimbs of this dinosaur are more “crouched,” while being very thick to support its giant body.

-Comparing the data from the fossil with the dataset enabled them to determine Ledumahadi’s posture.

-While the method helped them determine Ledumahadi walked on four legs, it also revealed other early similar dinosaurs were also experimenting with walking on all fours.
+While the method helped them determine that Ledumahadi walked on four legs, it also revealed that other early similar dinosaurs were also experimenting with walking on all fours.

 “The evolution of sauropods isn’t quite as straightforward as we once thought,” Choiniere said.
 “It appears that sauropodomorphs evolved four-legged postures at least twice before they gained the ability to walk with upright limbs, which undoubtedly helped make them so successful in an evolutionary sense.”